LesterKoon/UniProjects/SQL_Database/README.md

 # SQL Database Project

-Worked on a satabase project for a scenario of an insurance company.
+A database project for an insurance company based on a generated scenario.
+The database was created using SQL on APEXOracle.
+This project